CSSUoB/TeX-Bot-Py-V2/README.md

 the community group member IDs will be a list of UoB IDs)
 * `E1042` - The reference to the `@everyone` role could not be correctly retrieved
 * `E1043` - A button callback interaction did not contain the related user
+* `E1044` - An interaction was denied because the Discord permissions for the bot were not set correctly

 ## Logging Error Levels